bacalhau-project/bacalhau/docs/intro.md

 ## Roadmap

-Initially, the Bacalhau project will focus on serving data processing and analytics use cases.
-Over time, Bacalhau will expand to other Compute workloads.
+Our mission is to transform the way that compute is run globally.
 You can find Bacalhau's [Public Roadmap here](https://starmap.site/roadmap/github.com/bacalhau-project/bacalhau/issues/1151)!

 ## Community